DimitrisDavidGerokonstantis/PolLar/README.md

 ## Purpose and Main Idea
 The main purpose of creating this platform is the integration of the main stages of collective decision making :
   1. Submission of suggestions by the members of the poll
-  2. Voting of these suggestions (specifically, each participant votes for 3 suggestions, ranking them in order of preference)
+  2. Vote on these suggestions (specifically, each participant votes for 3 suggestions, ranking them in order of preference)
   3. Results
 PoLlar polls go through these 3 phases.